-Please grant us patience as we navigate through rescheduling appointments.
-We will be working Monday-Saturday for the foreseeable future to ensure everyone gets back on track.
+We will be working Monday-Friday for the foreseeable future to ensure everyone gets back on track.
 Please let us know if you have any questions and as always feel free to call or text us with any questions at 919.303.4557!

 Prior to your appointment…

 - Please brush and floss your teeth before coming to the office as our brushing station will be closed.